Sep 12, 2021 — Sep 29, 2021

 Astonishing beauty and consummate adventure await on this 18-day Southern Africa small group journey.
 Explore Johannesburg’s Soweto district, renowned for its anti-apartheid movement.
 Staying in a historic hotel near Zimbabwe’s spectacular Victoria Falls, admire the falls up close, meet local schoolchildren, and embark on a “Sundowner” Zambezi cruise.
 Take a rhino safari, then enjoy a full-day safari excursion to Botswana’s exceptional Chobe National Park.
 After touring Namibia’s Windhoek, encounter the vast Namib Desert and Sossusvlei’s immense dunes.
 Cruise on a catamaran along the storied Namibian coast and tour German-accented Swakopmund.
 With four final nights in beautiful Cape Town, visit lovely Kirstenbosch National Botanical Garden and the colorful Bo-Kaap neighborhood, and sample the Winelands’ acclaimed offerings at a winery.
 Other highlights include a stunning Cape of Good Hope funicular ride, Boulders Beach’s penguins, and summiting Table Mountain via cable car.
 Experience the extraordinary Kruger region with an optional 4-day/3-night post-tour extension.

-From $8,654 tentative total price from Boston, New York, or Washington, DC (other gateways available)
+From $8,654 per person i Boston, New York, or Washington, DC (other gateways available)

 Click here to contact the Travel department for more information on this tour.